 NUNKIBOOLITS- Alleged assailant at Gunnison Massacre

-OLD BATTISTE Old Elk's brother.
+BATTISTE AKA Battest Old Elk's brother.
 Brother to Tintic.
 Died from gun shot to the head at point blank range by white man, in Tintic's tent, they were camped about a mile from Cedar Fort.
-1856
+1856 (See: Fort Utah)

 OLD MAREER - Took part in the Gunnison massacre 1853.
 Died from gun wound in skirmish at Meadow Creek.
 He had caused a slight wound on the chest of a white by jabbing him with an arrow because the white man was trying to take from Mareer his arrows during a peaceful exchange of gifts.